© California TMS Clinics. 2025 | All rights reserved.

 TMS therapy uses pulsed magnetic fields to activate the part of the brain responsible for mood regulation.
 This method of depression treatment involves delivering repetitive magnetic pulses (repetitive TMS or rTMS).

-TMS is a non-systemic therapy.
-It's not taken orally and doesn't circulate in the bloodstream (or throughout the body).
+TMS is a non-systemic therapy that is well-tolerated and not considered harmful.
+It’s not taken orally and doesn’t circulate in the bloodstream (or throughout the body).
 There is no need for taking pills, injections; magnetic fields simply pass through brain tissue without causing damage.

 An electromagnetic coil is placed on the patient’s scalp (near the forehead).
 This coil emits a small magnetic pulse to a specific area of the brain that controls mood (left prefrontal cortex) setting off changes in neuron activity.
 In other words, TMS activates areas of the brain underactive in individuals with depression.